Key takeaways

 yolo-cage takes the right philosophical stance: don't trust the human to stay vigilant, trust the infrastructure to enforce boundaries.
 The implementation is solid if heavyweight — Vagrant + MicroK8s is overkill for some use cases, but it provides real isolation that lighter approaches can't match.

-Worth watching as the agent sandboxing space matures.
-The core insight — that permission prompts are security theater when humans are tired — is going to age well.
+Outlook: Unless development resumes, yolo-cage will be remembered as a well-argued prototype.
+The core insight — that permission prompts are security theater when humans are tired — is going to age well even if the project doesn't.